 We add a 12-dB attenuator in series with our A3014SO LO signal, and we obtain the following result, which shows that conversion loss is just as low, but more uniform, when we reduce our LO power from +16 dBm to +4 dBm.
 The mixer is designed for +7 dBm.

-We connected the output of U9 to C33, the input of the Discriminator.
-We looked at the amplitude at the top of C34.
-We adjusted our A3014MT frequency until the amplitude on C34 reached a peak.
+When we add U9 and U10, we find the output of U9 is a 0.5-V square wave, or +7 dBm.
+The absolute maximum input power of the UPC2764 is +0 dBm.
+We find that U10 is damaged.
+We conclude it has been damaged by excessive input power.
+We cannot build a limiting amplifier out of the UPC2764 without attenuators between stages.
+We connect the output of U9 to C33, the input of the Discriminator.
+We look at the amplitude at the top of C34.
+We adjust our A3014MT frequency until the amplitude on C34 reaches a peak.
 This peak occurs when C34 and L10 resonate together.

 f = 1/2π√(LC)

-where f is the resonant frequency, and L and C are the values of L10 and C34 respectively.
-We measured the frequency on our oscilloscope, and found it to be 45 MHz.
+Here f is the resonant frequency, and L and C are the values of L10 and C34 respectively.
+We measure the frequency on our oscilloscope, and find it to be 45 MHz.
 The nominal values of L10 and C34 were 100 nH and 100 pF, so the nominal resonance frequency is 50 MHz.

 |47||62||47 pF axial through-hole|